clocktower-protocol/clocktower-docs/docs/whitepaper/v3_whitepaper.md

     ...
 ```

-#### Problem: Collusion in Multi-Party Systems
+#### Problem 3: Collusion in Multi-Party Systems

 An important distinction between two and multi-party systems is the potential for collusion in the latter case.
-As previously mentioned, the Clocktower system requires a three-party incentivised polling system for it's decentralized recurrent payments.
-The three user categories are named for their functions in a subscription service, although the protocol has many potential use-cases outside of this model.
-At its core, Clocktower is a series of functions that allow two parties, a Subscriber and a Provider, to orchestrate recurrent payments for a service or good with the help of a third party, an incentivized polling agent referred to as the Caller.
+As previously mentioned, the Clocktower system requires a three-party incentivised polling system for its decentralized recurrent payments.
 While not immediately apparent, the permissionless nature of Clocktower creates gameable edge-cases when a user could play two roles at the same time, and potentially extract value from the third party.

-The most immediate question of the system operation is: who pays the fees for the Caller?
+The most immediate question of the system's operation is: who pays the fees for the Caller?
 One might initially think that the provider should pay a portion of their earnings for this purpose.
 This seems simpler since there is only one provider and they are the one's receiving all the funds for a given subscription.
-However, there is an attack vector if we use this structure.
-Since we have no way of knowing the ownership of an ethereum address it is possible that combinations of the subscriber, provider and caller can be the same entity.

-If the Subscriber and Caller are the same while the Provider pays the fee, the subscriber could sign up for a subscription and but not fund their account.
-When the transaction fails the fee would still be extracted from the Provider and paid to the Caller (who is also the Subscriber in this case.)
-If the fee is higher than the gas costs of signing up for the subscription, then the malicious subscriber now has a method of extracting tokens from the provider.
+However, if the Subscriber and Caller are the same entity while the Provider pays the fee, the Subscriber could sign up for a subscription and but not fund their account.
+When the transaction fails the fee would still be extracted from the Provider and paid to the Caller (who is the Subscriber in this case.)
+If the fee is higher than the gas costs of signing up for the subscription, then the malicious Subscriber now has a method of extracting tokens from the provider.

 #### Solution: Dynamic Refunding

-Through encoding a dynamic refunding mechanism in the contract, one can avoid many of the potential attack vectors--specifically, this is done by refunding the party that would not benefit from the action taken.
+Through encoding a dynamic refunding mechanism in the contract, we can avoid many of the potential attack vectors--specifically, this is done by refunding the party that would *not* benefit from the action taken.
 \

 | Initiator | Action | Amount | Refunds Sent to |